Wildlife Safety

 Tribal Wildlife Services:

-Within Western Montana, wildlife management on the Flathead Reservation is coordinated by the Confederated Salish and Kootenai Tribes Natural Resources Department.
-Tribal wildlife programs may operate differently than state agencies, and regulations can vary within reservation boundaries.
-Contact CSKT Natural Resources directly for wildlife conflict support, education and current guidelines.
+Within Western Montana, on the Flathead and Blackfeet Reservations, wildlife management is coordinated by each tribes’ Natural Resources Department.
+Contract tribes directly for wildlife conflict support, education and current guidelines.

 • Flathead Reservation Confederated Salish and Kootenai Tribes Wildlife Management Program (406) 675-2700 ext.
 7217 | cskt.org